Content Editor Tools: How to Actually Use Them (Without Wrecking Your Writing)

 What’s a “good” content score to aim for?

 Don’t aim for a specific number.
 Aim to be in the same ballpark as the top-ranking pages for your keyword.
 If competitors score between 75 and 85, anything in that range is sufficient.
 Chasing a perfect 100 usually means stuffing in terms that don’t fit your angle.
-Ahrefs’ study showed you can hit near-perfect scores by pasting a raw keyword list with no actual content, which proves the score alone doesn’t measure quality.
+The Ahrefs study showed you can hit near-perfect scores by pasting a raw keyword list with no actual content, which proves the score alone doesn’t measure quality.

 Should I use content editor tools for every piece of content I write?